ibm-cloud-docs/Cloudant/best-practices/best-practices1.md

 The MapReduce views in {{site.data.keyword.cloudant_short_notm}} are awesome.
 However, with great power comes great responsibility.
 The map part of a MapReduce view is built incrementally, so shoddy code in the map impacts only indexing time, not query time.
 The reduce-part, unfortunately, executes at query time. {{site.data.keyword.cloudant_short_notm}} provides a set of built-in reduce functions that are implemented internally in [Erlang](https://www.erlang.org/){: external}, which are performant at scale, and which your hand-crafted JavaScript reduces are not.

-If you find yourself writing reduce functions, stop and consider whether you could reorganize your data so that this isn’t necessary or so that you’re able to rely on the built-in reducers.
+If you find yourself writing reduce functions, stop and consider whether you could reorganize your data so that writing reduce functions isn’t necessary.
+Or so that you’re able to rely on the built-in reducers.

 Views on partitioned databases do not support custom reduces, which is one factor that contributes to the significant speed-up queries on such views can offer.
 {: note}